All sessions will be held at the Hanger Hotel and Conference Center in Fredericksburg.

 Opening Keynote: Four Things Every Small Town Needs to Succeed

 What’s the number one thing you can do to help your small town thrive?
 Get the people who live there to fall more in love with it.
 In our opening session, Melody Warnick, author of This Is Where You Belong: Finding Home Wherever You Are, will use statistics and stories to explain four simple strategies that will boost place attachment, well-being, economic growth, and talent attraction and retention where you live.

 Plan for Prosperity

 While many small towns throughout the nation are struggling, these communities are flourishing.
-Join our panel of officials from small cities in Texas to discuss how they plan for growth and prosperity.
+Hear from our panel of small-town mayors and city managers on how they are overcoming challenges and planning for prosperity.

 Economic Development for Small Towns

-In this session, municipal law expert Christopher Nichols will provide an overview of the basic legal requirements relating to the economic development tools that are available to Texas cities, and how those tools may be used to strengthen your local economy.
+In this session, TML Legislative Counsel Bill Longley will talk about the basic legal requirements relating to the economic development tools available to Texas cities and how those tools can be used to strengthen your local economy.

 Breakfast Roundtable – What’s Working in Your Community

 Get up early to join this lively breakfast discussion about the projects and programs that are working in small cities across Texas.
-Live Oak Mayor Mary M. Dennis will invite you to share solutions to some of your tougher issues and talk about the successful programs that are the talk of your town.
+You’ll share solutions to some of your tougher issues and talk about the successful programs that are the talk of your town.